 - a.
 Donations Funds received from individuals, organizations and other charities to assist with specific programs delivered by the Association.
 Recognized when received. - b.
 Grants Funds received from vary levels of government to assist with the delivery of programs, Recognized when received or receivable. - c.
 Membership fees Annual dues paid by members.
 Recognized when received. - d.
+Interest Earnings from deposit held with financial institution. - e.
 Other Miscellaneous cash inflows and sale proceeds.
 Recognized when received.